harrypower/CHIP_i2c_GPIO/i2c-information.md

 `sudo i2cdetect -l`

-This will show you a list of i2c devices on your BBB like the following:
+This will show you a list of i2c devices on your CHIP like the following:
 ```
 i2c-0   i2c             mv64xxx_i2c adapter                     I2C adapter
 i2c-1   i2c             mv64xxx_i2c adapter                     I2C adapter